 In October, 2007 the IRS commenced a routine examination of our U.S. income tax return for 2005.
-This examination is expected to be completed in 2008.
+This examination is expected to be completed in the third fiscal quarter of 2008.
 We believe it is reasonably possible that a portion of our total unrecognized tax benefits will decrease in the next 12 months upon the conclusion of the examination or the lapse of the applicable statute of limitations.
 However, it is premature to assess the range or the nature of the reasonably possible changes to our unrecognized tax benefits.